sixkey/py-scripts/viminidb/README.md

 ### after operator (.)

-Links functions "from the right to the left", meaning expression on the right is executed first, and its result is forwarded to the function on the left.
+Links functions "from the right to the left", meaning that `a . b` is like doing `a(b(table))`.

 ### then operator (>>)

-Links function in intuitive order (from left to right).
-First, the expression on the left is executed, its result is then forwarded to the function on the right.
+Links function in intuitive order (from left to right), meaning that `a >> b` is like doing `b(a(table))`.

 ## Different functions

 The first important note is that every function has one hidden argument, a table.
-Meaning every function expression results in a function that takes a table and produces another table.
+Meaning every "function expression" results in a function that takes a table and produces another table.

 ### nothing